Bento for Business Deposit Account Agreement

 We may use information from, and share information with, third parties to help us determine if we should open an Account.

-The Bento for Business Deposit Account is a checkless demand deposit account to be used by a business entity to make payments and transfers to third parties using online services or the debit cards that are issued with the Account.
+The Bento for Business Deposit Account is a checkless demand deposit account to be used by a business entity to make payments and transfers to third parties using online services or the Cards that are issued with the Account.
 Paper checks are not available for use with the Account.

 Customer authorizes Bento and the Bank to view and obtain information about the Account.
 Customer also authorizes the Bank to provide information to Bento and its service providers about Account balances and transactions.
 Bento is authorized to transact on the Account as necessary for purposes of reconcilement, fee credits or debits, dispute related adjustments, and any other applicable accounting corrections.